centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## LVM snapshot

-Feature included in LVM that allows you to do a snapshot of a file system.
+Feature included in LVM that allows you to take a snapshot of a file system.
 Centreon uses this process to back up databases.

 **See also**: [Backup](../administration/backup.md).

 ## Metric

 A metric (or performance data) is part of a [service](#service).
-This piece of data allows you to display graphs, and to define thresholds according to which you will receive notifications.
+This piece of data allows you to display graphs and to define thresholds according to which you will receive notifications.
 These thresholds will determine the [status](#status) of the service the metric belongs to.

 When a service has several metrics, the status of the service is the status of the worst metric.